STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Experiments

 \subsection{Implementation Settings}

 We split all the datasets with a ratio of 6:2:2 for Training/Validation/Testing sets along the time axis, respectively.
 Before starting model training session, all the data samples are normalized into range $[0,1]$ with MinMax normalization method.
-We set the batch size as 32 and employ AdamW as the Optimizer.
-The learning rate is initialized as $1e^{-3}$, with a weight decay of $5e^{-2}$.
+We set the batch size as 48 and employ AdamW as the Optimizer.
+The learning rate is initialized as $1e^{-4}$, with a weight decay of $1e^{-2}$.
 CosineAnnealingLR~\cite{loshchilov2016sgdr} is adopted as the learning rate scheduler, with a maximum of 50 iterations, and a minimum learning rate $1e^{-5}$.
-Model training epochs is set as 300.
-The number of Encoder/Decoder Layer is set as $N=4$ and $N'=4$, respectively.
-We use the historical ground-truth data from the past 12 steps to forecast one future time step.
+Model training epochs is set as 100.
+The number of GS3B Encoder Layer is set as $N=4$.
+We use the historical ground-truth data from the past 12 steps (for historical recent/period/trend scales) to forecast the future 12 time steps.
 Mean Squared Error (MSE) is employed as the Loss Function for optimization.
-And finally, we employ RMSE, MAE, MAPE as the evaluation metrics.
 All experiments are conducted under one NVIDIA A100 80GB GPU for neural computing acceleration.